Sambruk/EgilSCIM/doc/USAGE.md

 ### UUIDs in SQL
-Just like when loading from CSV files you can choose to generate UUIDs if the SQL table doesn't include them, see (UUIDs in CSV files)[#uuids-in-csv-files].
+Just like when loading from CSV files you can choose to generate UUIDs if the SQL table doesn't include them, see [UUIDs in CSV files](#uuids-in-csv-file).

-If you do read UUIDs from SQL, and you can influence the database schema, it's recommended to use a UUID datatype (such as uniqueIdentifier) for the column that stores the UUIDs so the database guarantees correct format.
+If you do read UUIDs from SQL, and you can influence the database schema, it's recommended to use a UUID datatype (such as uniqueidentifier) for the column that stores the UUIDs so the database guarantees correct format.

 ## Loading objects from an external process